🏠 Awaab's Law 2026:See the compliance equipment guide →

 Mouse Repellents at a Glance

-Below is a quick comparison of our six recommended products.
-Each tackles a different aspect of mouse prevention, and for the best results you should combine several of them to cover every potential entry point around your property.
+Below is a quick comparison of our five recommended mouse repellent products.
+Each takes a different approach to deterring mice, and for the best results you should combine repellents with physical proofing to cover every potential entry point around your property.

 6mm